sez11a/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-js-generator/installing-the-liferay-js-generator.md

 ## Generator and Sub-generator Commands

-The JS Generator has several sub-generators available that you can use.
-The available sub-generators are listed in the table below:
+The JS Generator has several sub-generators:

 | command | description | Generator Version |
 | --- | --- | --- |